tmsperera/tmsperera/README.md

-# Hi, I'm Mahesh 👨‍💻
+# Mahesh Perera

-**Software Engineer · 9+ years · Laravel & React Artisan**
+**Software Engineer** · 9+ years · Laravel, React & TypeScript

-I build full-stack web applications — from multi-tenant SaaS platforms to e-commerce and real estate systems.
-My craft is rooted in clean architecture, test-driven development, and a relentless attention to the details that make software *feel* right.
+I build full-stack web applications — from multi-tenant SaaS platforms to e-commerce and real estate systems — grounded in clean architecture, test-driven development, and a focus on software that is both maintainable and polished.

 📍 Western Province, Sri Lanka